-Message from the President of the United States, transmitting a communication from the Secretary of the Interior in relation to right of way for the Republican Valley Railroad, through the Otoe and Missouria Indian Reservation, in Nebraska.
+A communication from the Secretary of the Interior in relation to right of way for the Republican Valley Railroad through the Otoe and Missouria Indian Reservation, in Nebraska.

 APRIL 14, 1882.-Referred to the Committee on Indian Affairs and ordered to be printed.